websockets/ws/doc/ws.md

   - `allowSynchronousEvents` {Boolean} Specifies whether any of the `'message'`, `'ping'`, and `'pong'` events can be emitted multiple times in the same tick.
 Defaults to `true`.
-Setting it to `false` improves compatibility with the WHATWG standardbut may negatively impact performance.
+Setting it to `false` improves compatibility with the WHATWG standard but may negatively impact performance.
   - `autoPong` {Boolean} Specifies whether or not to automatically send a pong in response to a ping.
 Defaults to `true`.
   - `closeTimeout` {Number} Duration in milliseconds to wait for a graceful